Mr. Met: History

 In the 2003 season, first baseman Tony Clark was the first Mets player ever to wear #00, Mr. Met's number.
 In June of that season, he switched to #52 when Queens schoolchildren asked him what had happened to Mr. Met.

-On September 14, 2007, Mr. Met was elected into the Mascot Hall of Fame.
+Mr. Met was elected into the Mascot Hall of Fame in the class of 2007.
+When Mrs. Met became the first female mascot elected to the hall, in the class of 2026, this made the Mets the first team to have two mascots in the hall.

 Beginning on August 14, 2009, throughout their series against the San Francisco Giants, the Mets wore throwback jerseys featuring a Mr. Met patch on the right sleeve.

 Currently, Mr. Met can be seen at Citi Field during and after games.
 He is usually found near Mr. Met's Kiddie Field where fans can meet and pose for pictures with him.
 He can be hired for special events and private parties.
 Mr. Met is also featured on Mets Money, which are $1, $5 and $10 denomination gift certificates accepted at concession stands and souvenir shops at Citi Field.
 The design is somewhat reminiscent of standard U.S. currency, but instead features images of Mr. Met attired and posed similarly to the historical official (Washington, Lincoln or Hamilton) featured on the respective bill.

 The second version of the Mr. Met head is now on display at the New York Mets Hall of Fame and Museum at Citi Field.

 In 2013, the Mets introduced batting practice caps featuring Mr. Met on the front.
 In 2014, a Mr. Met sleeve patch was featured on the Mets' blue alternate home and road jerseys.
 In 2015, a far more detailed Mr. Met backstory was written by a longtime fan in cooperation with the team and published by Mascot Books.